akiratechhq/review-opyn-perp-vault-templates-2021-07/Readme.md

 **Recommendation**

-Fix the code to reference `withdrawAmount` instead which represents the amount of tokens the user deposited in the round.
+Fix the code to reference `withdrawAmount` instead which represents the number of tokens the user deposited in the round.

 ---